amida-tech/blue-button-json2json/README.md

     }
 };
 ```
-An engine instance from available blue-button-json2json and can be used to transform an `input` as described by the template
+An engine instance is available from blue-button-json2json and can be used to transform an `input` as described by the template
 ```js
 var bbj2j = require('blue-button-json2json');
 var j2j = bbj2j.instance();